 Novels, Novellas, Non-Fiction Books:

-The fee to edit a book-length work varies depending on the number of pages and my assessment of the amount of time and effort necessary to guide you in making it a publishable manuscript.
-Generally, the cost falls in a range from $1500 to $2500.
-The fee may be negotiable if the writer shows potential and has a limited income.
+The fee to edit a book-length work is typically $3 per page.
+This may vary depending on the number of pages and my assessment of the amount of time and effort necessary to guide you in making it a publishable manuscript.
+I usually ask to see a few sample chapters before quoting a price.

 Short Stories, Articles, Essays, Chapters: $95 per hour.